 Escalante came in early and stayed late and raised money to pay for the students to take Advanced Placement tests.
 The school threatened to fire him over this, but never did.
 When a new principal came in, he supported Escalante’s mission and made major changes to the school’s curriculum.
 He cut down the number of basic math classes and made algebra a requirement.
 He also prevented students from participating in extracurricular activities if they failed their tests.

-By 1982, Escalante’s calculus class had increased to 18 students.
+In 1978, Escalante began teaching calculus to five students.
+By 1982, the calculus class increased to 18 students.
 When they all passed the test that year, the testing service became suspicious.
 Fourteen students were asked to retake the test, which twelve did.
 All twelve passed again and were able to have their grade reinstated.
-A book, The Best Teacher in America, and a movie, Stand and Deliver, were based on these events and made Escalante a national figure.
+Escalante’s calculus class more than doubled in size the following year to 33 students.
+He also started teaching calculus at East Los Angeles College.

 In 1988, author Jay Matthews published the book, Escalante: The Best Teacher in America, based on the story of the 1982 calculus class.
 That same year, a film based on the story was released as well: Stand and Deliver, starring Edward James Olmos.
 Escalante said the film was “90% truth, 10% drama.”
 The book and film made Escalante a national figure.
 Soon teachers and other visitors sat in on his classes and he received visits from President Ronald Reagan and actor Arnold Schwarzenegger.

 Escalante’s math program grew dramatically in the next few years.
 He had over 400 students with more than 50 students in each class, exceeding the 35 student limit established by the teachers’ union.
 Over time, Garfield sent more students to the local college than any other area high school.
 However, Escalante had his share of critics and left the school in 1991.
 He went on to teach at Hiram W. Johnson High School.
 Garfield’s calculus program floundered after Escalante left.